med1844/Toy-Compiler-Frontend/README.md

 But if the `actionID` parameter is set, then the `ASTNode` would not replace it with content.

-Then just use `astar.action` to decorate functions:
+Then just use `ASTActionRegister.action` to decorate functions:

 ```python
 @aar.action("add")